What is Localization? All you Need to Know

 Don’t confuse Translation Memory with Machine Translation.
 The two of them have little next to nothing to do with each other.

-In short, Machine Translation relies a lot on AI, while Translation Memory is all about working with a database that human translators create, not machines.
+In short, Machine Translation relies on advanced algorithms, while Translation Memory is all about working with a database of past translations.

 Machine Translation